Raksha2029/Illumio/README.md

 - **Tagging Accuracy**: The tagging mechanism was tested to ensure accurate tagging based on the dstport and protocol combinations.
 - **Case Insensitivity**: Tagging is case-insensitive, meaning `TCP` and `tcp` are treated as the same.
 - **Performance Testing**: The program was tested with large log files (up to 10 MB) to ensure it handles large datasets efficiently.

+## Refactored Code Description

+This refactored version of the project employs Abstract Base Classes (ABCs) and adheres to SOLID principles to enhance modularity and maintainability.

+ - **AbstractLogProcessor** : Defines an abstract base class with methods for reading logs, processing data, and generating reports.
+ - **FlowLogProcessor** : Implements the abstract base class to handle flow log processing, including reading log files, applying the lookup table, and generating CSV reports for tag counts and port/protocol combinations.
+ - **LookupTableReader**: A utility class to read and parse the lookup table, creating a dictionary for quick tag lookups based on destination port and protocol.

+The modular design allows for easy extension and maintenance, following principles like Single Responsibility, Open/Closed, and Dependency Inversion.

 ## Analysis